lukso-network/docs/docs/learn/dapp-developer/web3-onboard.md

 # Universal Profile Integration for Web3-Onboard

 The [Web3-Onboard](https://onboard.blocknative.com/) library is an open-source, framework-agnostic JavaScript tool to onboard users to Web3 apps.
-Developers can integrate it into their dApp to handle the routing for the different extensions and wallets, simultaniously docking onto the Ethereum provider.
+Developers can integrate it into their dApp to handle the routing for the different extensions and wallets, simultaneously docking onto the Ethereum provider.

 ![web3-onboard-view](/img/extension/web3-onboard.png)

 Our [Web3-Onboard configuration](https://github.com/lukso-network/web3-onboard-config) can be used to integrate the [Universal Profile Browser Extension](https://chrome.google.com/webstore/detail/universal-profiles/abpickdkkbnbcoepogfhkhennhfhehfn?hl) into Web3-Onboard's connection module.
-In case the [Universal Profile Browser Extension](https://chrome.google.com/webstore/detail/universal-profiles/abpickdkkbnbcoepogfhkhennhfhehfn?hl) is not installed, the user will be taken to its download page.
+If the [Universal Profile Browser Extension](https://chrome.google.com/webstore/detail/universal-profiles/abpickdkkbnbcoepogfhkhennhfhehfn?hl) is not installed, the user will be taken to its download page.

 ## Installation